-If someone raises a child protection concern relating to incidents that took place some time ago, follow the same procedure as you would for a new concern, even if the person about whom the allegation is being made is no longer active within your organisation.
-If the concern appears to relate to a criminal offence, encourage the individual to contact the Police on 101.
+If someone raises a child protection concern relating to incidents that took place some time ago, follow the same procedure as you would for a new concern, even if the person about whom the allegation is being made is no longer active within the GST.
+If the concern appears to relate to a criminal offence, encourage the individual to contact the Police.